hobartprinting/prepress/README.md

 It comes with the full environment with many extensions.

-Link to TCL/TK https://www.magicsplat.com/tcl-installer/  (see download link) If you have windows7 or greater; get the latest version of tcl - tcl-9.01 x64 or get x86 for 32 bit windows.
+Link to TCL/TK download: https://www.magicsplat.com/tcl-installer/  (see download link) If you have windows7 or greater; get the latest version of tcl - tcl-9.01 x64 or get x86 for 32 bit windows.
-This has also been tested on 8.6 versions of tcl/tk .
+This script/app has also been tested on 8.6 versions of tcl/tk .

 Make sure on that the installs of ghostscript and Imagemagick are in the Path in Environmental Settings after installing.
 Example: